UtahJS/slack-coc/README.md

 # The Code of Conduct for the UtahJS Slack Workspace

 All participants in the UtahJS Slack channel are required to agree with the following Code of Conduct.
+Complaints will be reviewed in a timely and professional manner and responses may include banning users from the workspace.

 ## Our Pledge
 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.